 - Quick release:

-- Clubsport: QR2 steering wheel connection system more advanced and faster than QR1
+- Clubsport: the QR2 steering wheel mounting system is more advanced and faster than the QR1

 - Feedback

-- Both: Force feedback direct drive that transmits power directly to the flywheel without gears.
+- Both: Direct-drive force feedback that transmits force directly to the steering wheel without gears.

 - Platforms: